Francia Márquez

-Francia Elena Márquez Mina (born 1 December 1981) is a Colombian politician who is the 13th and current Vice President of Colombia since 2022.
-She was born in Yolombó, (Note: Not to be confused with the municipality of Yolombó in the Antioquia department.) a village in the Suárez municipality in Cauca Department.
+Francia Elena Márquez Mina (born 1 December 1981) is a Colombian politician who served as the 13th Vice President of Colombia from 2022 to 2026.
+She was born in Yolombó, Cauca, (Note: Not to be confused with the municipality of Yolombó in the Antioquia department.) a village in the southwest of Colombia.
 She first became an activist at 13, when construction of a dam threatened her community.
 On taking office, she became the first Afro-Colombian vice president in the country's history.
 She is also the second woman to hold the post, after Marta Lucía Ramírez.